 I began servicing bikes and wheel building in 1984 when I became immersed in the sport and I have been working professionally in the industry since 1989.
 I got my introduction to frame building in 1985 when I met my predecessor Tim Paterek.
 I started hanging out in his shop where Tim soon put me to work on little projects helping him around the shop.
 In 1989 I built my first frame with Tim, which I still own today and was the frame I raced and trained on for 10 years.
 It is on its 4th and final paint job after I restored it to its original braze-on configuration it had in the early 90s.
 It had three top tube cable housing guides (traditional Italian type) when it was first made because I did not like the way Tim did his early through the top tube guide.
 I installed a stainless steel tube as a through the top tube guide in 1992. these have been my signature way to do guides ever since.
 I leave the brass top tube guides to the amateur builders.

-In the late 90s I got introduced to building unicycles after a request to make an improved version of the Miyata unicycle that was at the time the hallmark of the freestyle frame.
+In the mid 90s I got introduced to building unicycles after a request to make an improved version of the Miyata unicycle that was at the time the hallmark of the freestyle frame.
 My original freestyle frame became the ideal standard for freestyle use as I had all the requirements for the perfect freestyle frame.
 Due to my proximity to The Twin Cities Unicycle Club I was the one to first develop the touring unicycle and all the features now found on them today working with Andy Cotter.
 I also got involved with modifying Tom Miller giraffes making them pull apart for travel and soon after began my own designs of giraffes and two wheeled unicycles.
 Being I have no issue working with round cro-moly tubes my giraffes come in at a fraction of the weight of other manufactures giraffes and significantly stronger due to the steel being alloyed and heat treated.